Blog Business Entertainment Environment Health Latest News News Analysis Opinion Science Sports Technology Videos World

 Chikungunya virus history and symptoms

 The chikungunya virus traveled locally through Asia and Africa for a long time before finding its way to the Western Hemisphere.
-The first place it happened was the Carribean island of Saint Martin in December of 2013.
+According to the European Centre for Disease Prevention and Control, the first place it happened was the Carribean island of Saint Martin in December of 2013.
 Warmer climates make the virus travel across the globe, including all countries in Central America and confirmed cases in the United States as early as 2015

 Although cases in the United States are almost completely obsolete, there are plenty of countries and territories around the world that are currently at risk.